tetsuotsukamoto/pinyin/README.md

 Pinyin to simplified chinese (簡体字) dictionary for SKK system

-This dictionary was created by converting "pinyin.map" and "sysphrase.txt" to a SKK dictionary format.
+This file was created by converting "pinyin.map" and "sysphrase.txt" to the SKK dictionary format.
 These source files are included in a free package called CCE that is available at:

 http://archive.debian.org/debian/pool/main/c/cce/cce_0.36.orig.tar.gz